Would you like to participate in research?

 What is the best way to measure anxiety in adults, 60 years and over?

 We’re trying to find out which questions are best to assess anxiety in people over 60.
-If you’re over 60 and have experienced symptoms of anxiety such as feeling nervous or on edge, you can help us by filling out some brief questionnaires online, or we can post them to you to complete at home.
+If you’re over 60 and have experienced symptoms of anxiety such as feeling nervous or on edge, you can help us by filling out some brief questionnaires online.

 Participants required: 60 years or older